Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Empirical Analysis of Complexity Prediction and Explanation

 \subsubsection{Model Training}

-For all shallow and deep classifiers we find the best hyper-parameters using random search on the validation set and apply early stopping to prevent overfitting.
-For the large pre-trained models we use grid search on the validation data to fine-tune hyper-parameters such as the maximum sequence length, the batch size, the learning rate and the number of epochs.
+For all shallow and deep classifiers we find the best hyperparameters using random search on validation, with early stopping.
+We use grid search on validation to fine-tune hyperparameters of the pre-trained models, such as maximum sequence length, batch size, learning rate, and number of epochs.
+For ULMFit on Newsela, we set batch size to 128 and learning rate to 1e-3.
+For BERT on WikiLarge, batch size is 32, learning rate is 2e-5, and maximum sequence length is 128.
+For XLNeT on Biendata, batch size is 32, learning rate is 2e-5, and maximum sequence length is 32.

-We also use grid search to fine-tune the complexity explanation models.
-For LR and LIME we determine the maximum number of words to highlight based on the TER performance on the validation sets (please see Table \ref{table_LIME_hyperparam}), while for SHAP we highlight all features with positive assigned weight also based on TER validation set performance.
-For extractive adversarial networks we select hyper-parameters using grid search on the validation data.
+We use grid search on validation to fine-tune the complexity explanation models, including the extractive adversarial network.
+For LR and LIME we determine the maximum number of words to highlight based on TER score on validation (please see Table \ref{table_LIME_hyperparam}); for SHAP we highlight all features with positive assigned weights, all based on TER.

+For extractive adversarial networks batch size is set to 256, learning rate is 1e-4, and adversarial weight loss equals 1; in addition, sparsity weight is 1 for Newsela and Biendata, and 0.6 for WikiLarge; lastly, coherence weight is 0.05 for Newsela, 0.012 for WikiLarge, and 0.0001 for Biendata.